-If a member of the University community has reason to believe that a student who resides in oncampus housing is missing (missing at least 24 hours), he or she should immediately notify the UCCS Police at (719) 255-3111 (3111 from an on-campus phone).
+If a member of the University community has reason to believe that a student who resides in oncampus housing is missing, he or she should immediately notify the UCCS Police at (719) 255-3111 (3111 from an on-campus phone).
 UCCS Police will generate a missing person report and initiate an investigation.
 UCCS Police will also immediately notify the Office of Resident Life and Housing of the missing person report.
-In the event the Office of Residence Life and Housing is notified directly by a community member that one of the resident students has been missing for more than 24 hours, they will immediately notify the UCCS Police.
+In the event the Office of Residence Life and Housing is notified directly by a community member that one of the resident students has been missing, they will immediately notify the UCCS Police.